Revised June 2020

 Information maintained for the administration of research fellowships and other competitive programs is generally considered public.
 To the extent that otherwise public information contains private information, such private information shall be redacted before the information is made available to the public.

-Materials prepared as part of the decision-making process are private.
-MNHS may share private information pertaining to applications with individuals who are assisting with the decision-making process.
-These individuals may not further disseminate the private information they review.
+Materials prepared as part of a decision-making process are private.
+MNHS may share information pertaining to applications with individuals who are assisting with the decision-making process.
+These individuals may not further disseminate any private information they review.

-Information used in MNHS’ Historic Preservation Department’s grant and state tax credit program is considered public in most cases.
+Information used in MNHS’s grant program for external organizations is considered public, with the exception of trade secrets and location information of sensitive historical resources.
 To the extent that otherwise public information contains private information, such private information shall be redacted before the information is made available to the public.
-Applications and grant agreements are private until they have been fully evaluated and formally acted upon as follows:
+Applications, grant agreements, and final reports/products are private until they have been fully evaluated and formally acted upon as follows:

 a.
 Applications.
-Upon MNHS receipt of an application, the name of the applicant, the project title, the historic resource affected, and the dollar amount requested is considered public.
-Applications are considered private until they are either approved or denied, as outlined in the operating procedures of the review committee or the review procedures of the program, as applicable.
+Upon MNHS receipt of an application, the name of the applicant, the project title, the historic resource affected, and the dollar amount requested is considered public information.
+Applications are considered private until they have been approved or denied by the appropriate body.

-MNHS may share private information pertaining to applications with individuals who are assisting in the evaluation and review process.
+MNHS may share information pertaining to applications with individuals who are assisting in the evaluation and review process.
 These individuals may not further disseminate the private information they review.
-Once MNHS has formally acted upon an application, individual reviews are private; aggregate reviews are public with identifying information of the reviewers redacted.
+Individual reviews of such applications are private.
+Once MNHS has formally acted upon an application, aggregate reviews are public, with identifying information of the reviewers redacted.

 - Library information

 Personal information received from Library users is private.
-MNHS protects the Library user’s right to privacy with respect to information sought or received, and resources consulted.
-Call slips and other records connecting the name of Library users to the materials they request are private.
+MNHS protects a Library user’s right to privacy with respect to resources consulted, and information sought or received.
+Call slips and other records connecting the name of a Library user to the materials they request are private.

 - Security information

-If disclosure of information might substantially jeopardize the security of collections, information, individuals, or property against theft, tempering, improper use, illegal disclosure, trespass, or physical injury, it will be treated as private information.
+If disclosure of information might substantially jeopardize the security of collections, information, individuals, technology resources, or property against theft, tampering, improper use, illegal disclosure, trespass, or physical injury, it will be treated as private information.

 - Location of sensitive historic resources

-MNHS may redact information about the location, character, or ownership of historic resources if MNHS determines that the disclosure may cause a significant invasion of privacy, risk harm to the historic resource, or impede the use of a traditional religious site by practitioners.
-MNHS complies with the National Historic Preservation Act, as amended (16 USC 470 et seq), and will consult with the National Park Service on questions of withholding information about sensitive historic resources when appropriate.
+MNHS may redact information about the location, character, or ownership of historic resources if MNHS determines the disclosure may cause a significant invasion of privacy, a risk of harm to the historic resource, or otherwise impede the use of a traditional religious site by practitioners.

 - Third party materials

-With the exception of information contained in grant, state tax credit, and historic preservation programs as referenced above, records created and maintained by a third party and shared with MNHS in the course of an advisory or consultative relationship are only considered public with the permission of the third party and at the discretion of MNHS.
+With the exception of information contained in grants as referenced above, records created and maintained by a third party and shared with MNHS in the course of an advisory or consultative relationship are only considered public with the permission and consent of the third party and at the discretion of MNHS.

 C. Personnel records